matthutchison/leantechniques_demo/README.md

 - Run the application with `python3 main.py`

 ## Development
 Automated tests can be run using `make test`, which will build the latest docker image and execute the test suite.
-Tests can also be run on a local python installation using `python3 -m unittest`.
+Tests can also be run on a local Python installation using `python3 -m unittest`.